Taiwan regulators, feet to the fire, talk tough on China-linked media deals

 Several academics and media professionals said the impact would depend, however, on how audience share is calculated.

-Association of Taiwan Journalists President Chen Hsiao-yi, who has criticized monopolization in the media and found the regulators’ proposal lacking, said the total audience share for all news channels in Taiwan would be less than 5 percent.
+Association of Taiwan Journalists President Chen Hsiao-yi, who has criticised monopolisation in the media and found the regulators’ proposal lacking, said the total audience share for all news channels in Taiwan would be less than 5 percent.

 “It is in fact a law that protects media monopoly,” Chen said in a statement after the proposal was announced.